 The electronics industry moves at breakneck speed, and developing new features to sell can make the old models left behind instantly less appealing.
 For example, excellent-quality headphones have been available to us since the eighties, but technologies such as Bluetooth and noise cancelling keep the new models coming.

 When you start to put it all together, it becomes clear that designing goods to break isn’t at all necessary to drive consumption.
 When perceived obsolescence combines with barriers to repair and the affordability of new goods, it’s easy to see why long-lasting electronics are a rarity.

 What we look for

-We want electricals we can rely on - like these armoured charging cables that will never split or fray.
+We want electricals we can rely on - like these tempered glass speakers that improve with age.